devoteam-se/devolunch/server/functions/scraper/README.md

 ### Debug

-If you want to debug your specific scraper you can uncomment the `filesOverride` variable in [index.ts](index.ts)
+If you want to debug your specific scraper you can uncomment the `filesOverride` variable in [src/index.ts](src/index.ts)